WVUHPC/2019-Intro-HPC/_episodes/01-introduction.md

 ---
-title: "Introduction"
+title: "Introduction to HPC"
+start: 540
-teaching: 0
+teaching: 30
-exercises: 0
+exercises: 30
 questions:
-- "Key question (FIXME)"
+- "What is High-Performance Computing"
 objectives:
-- "First learning objective.
-(FIXME)"
+- "Learn the basic terminology in HPC"
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "Learn the basic terminology in HPC"
 ---
 FIXME

 {% include links.md %}